joseprupi/quantragrpc/README.md

 QuantLib is a quantitative finance library implemented in C++ and a standard in the industry.
 Although it provides a complete set of tools for quantitative finance it can also be seen as a "low level" library that brings some drawbacks in terms of usability such as:

 * Written in C++
-* Not able to be executed in multithreading fashion to parallelize computations because of its design (see [this](https://stackoverflow.com/questions/46934259/what-is-the-right-way-to-use-quantlib-from-multiple-threads))
+* Not easy to be executed in multithreading fashion to parallelize computations because of its design (see [this](https://stackoverflow.com/questions/46934259/what-is-the-right-way-to-use-quantlib-from-multiple-threads))

 ## How